-What is Machine Learning?
+What is machine learning?

-Machine Learning is a set of artificial intelligence techniques that gives web and mobile applications the ability to learn, adapt, and improve over time.
+Machine learning is a set of artificial intelligence techniques that gives web and mobile applications the ability to learn, adapt, and improve over time.
 It does this by processing vast amounts of data, identifying trends and patterns within it – most of which would not be apparent to a human being – and then making decisions and taking actions to help meet specific objectives.

-Why do you need Machine Learning?
+Why do you need machine learning?

-What are the best Machine Learning examples?
+What are the best examples of machine learning?

-Where can it be used?
+Where can ML solutions be used?

 Machine learning models are used in a range of industries.
 Businesses are using models to improve performance through process automation, predictive analytics, and anomaly detection, among a variety of other use cases.

 For example, eCommerce and marketing leverage ML algorithms for their recommendation engines to provide better customer experiences.
 Hedge funds use ML tools to forecast stock prices, while insurance companies use advanced techniques to calculate risk more accurately.
 Banks and other financial institutions are able to detect suspicious transactions using fraud detection models.
 Medical companies use digital tools and deep learning approaches to diagnose medical conditions based on sets of symptoms.

 Are machine learning services right for your business?

 Machine learning projects are often high-risk projects due to their complex dependencies on data.
 That is why top companies offering machine learning services conduct feasibility studies to reduce the risk before engaging in a project.
 In this way, they ensure that sufficient data is available and that predicted outcomes are in line with the project goals.